-Figure 8.
-T1sensor and sensor difference trajectories for the CVC sequence taat, [tat], in the anterior-posterior dimension (left) and the height dimension (right) for both groups.
+Figure 6.
+T1sensor and sensor difference trajectories for the word taarten in the anterior-posterior dimension (left) and the height dimension (right) for both groups.
 The upper graphs show the trajectories per group including 95% confidence bands together with the individual points.
-The lower graphs show the difference between the two groups including confidence bands (and marked areas where the difference is significantly different from 0: for the posterior position it appears to be significantly different for the pronunciation of the /t/'s but not the /a/ in between) extracted from the fitted GAM (which took the individual variation and autocorrelation in the residuals into account).
+The lower graphs show the difference between the two groups including confidence bands extracted from the fitted GAM (which took the individual variation and autocorrelation in the residuals into account).